 You need to store your Will in a place that is safe from water, fire, and smoke damage.
 You also need a place that is safe from theft.
 We recommend that you allow the Clerk of Court in the county in which you reside to deposit your Will for safekeeping.

 Some people prefer to store their Will in a safe deposit box at the bank or in their home.
 If you do choose to use a safe deposit box, make sure your executor and beneficiaries know where it is and how to open it.
 Also, grant your executor the legal ability to take possession of your Will upon your death by making sure they can open your safe deposit box after you die.

 Whom should I name as executor?

 Your executor should be someone that you trust and have known for a very long time.
 This person will have complete access to your Will, and the obligation to make any financial decisions needed upon your death.
 Consider immediate family members and your spouse before anyone else.

 How often should I update my Will?

-We suggest that you look over your Will every couple of years.
-Changes need to be made due to certain circumstance.
+We suggest that you look at your Will every couple of years.
+Changes need to be made due to certain circumstances.
 Consider the list below.

 If you find yourself in any of these situations, update your will as soon as possible so that your assets can be divided exactly as you plan.
 Otherwise, you may leave your family with a state or court-ordered decision.

 If you have any more questions about what is best for you and your family’s future, don’t hesitate to contact us.
 Call us today for a free consultation and let Kelly and West protect you and the ones who matter the most.